CLOEI/growtopia-proxy/README.md

 ### Usage
 Add an entry to the Host file replacing `www.growtopia1.com` and `www.growtopia.com` to point to your desired IP address.

+Then run it by using `cargo run --release`.
 ### Current issue
-Currently, proxy able to pass the subserver switching, but after that the server peer would send a quit packet.
+Currently, proxy able to pass the subserver switching, but after that the server peer would just disconnect later on.
 Let me know if you have any idea about this.

 There's also a issue with updating item database, server peer would just disconnect after the client peer send item database data.

+Both issue already solved by removing type2 in the http data and disabling `use_packet_server`.
+It would be better if we can find out what type2 is and what it does.

 Discord: `.cendy`